JaishreeViswanathan/supplier-insights-ai-demo/README.md

 🚀 Features

-1. Supplier Performance Insights
+1. Supplier Performance Insights:
-    Top 5 most expensive suppliers
+    Top 5 most expensive suppliers;
-    Top 5 most profitable suppliers
+    Top 5 most profitable suppliers;

-2. Regional Trends & What-If Modeling
+2. Regional Trends & What-If Modeling:
-    Simulate cost increases (0–50%)
+    Simulate cost increases (0–50%);
-    Monitor margins by region or commodity
+    Monitor margins by region or commodity;
-    Identify suppliers at risk of margin erosion
+    Identify suppliers at risk of margin erosion;

-3. Executive AI Chatbot
+3. Executive AI Chatbot:
-    Ask questions like:
+    Ask questions like,
-    Who should we renegotiate with?
+    Who should we renegotiate with?,
-    Which region has the highest sourcing risk?
+    Which region has the highest sourcing risk?,
-    Which high-margin suppliers are underutilized?
+    Which high-margin suppliers are underutilized?,
   AI provides concise, 3-bullet actionable insights

-4. Interactive Dashboard
+4. Interactive Dashboard:
-    Built with Streamlit
+    Built with Streamlit;
-    Data visualizations via Plotly
+    Data visualizations via Plotly;
-    CSV upload for your own supplier data
+    CSV upload for your own supplier data;

 📊 Screenshots